Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Restricted Technical Review

-Selected specs, benchmark packs, manifests, hash chains, tokenizer annexes, and deeper technical reading under review conditions.
+Selected specs, benchmark packages, manifests, hash chains, tokenizer annexes, and deeper technical reading under review conditions.

 Tier 3